Agent swarms: cooperation and coordination under stringent communications constraint: Introduction

+{In our scenario, agents must both cooperate and coordinate.
+Here ``cooperation'' refers to the necessity that all agents must cooperate by all sending location messages, because without this, agents will end up with inaccurate information, and so be unable to target messages successfully, so that swarm connectivity must then fail.
+Further, ``coordination'' refers to the fact that a connected swarm can only be formed using multi-hop message paths (as per Sec.
+4.3) if other agents cooperate by forwarding such messages.
+Without this cooperation, any message must be sent directly, requiring accurate information about all other agents.
+In such a direct-signalling paradigm, not only would an increased transmission power be needed to reach the longer ranges, increasing risk, but any blocked messaged path would be fatal for connectivity.}

-To address this, here we construct a mathematical multi-agent model that can be specialized to both a continuum communications and a discrete communications model.
-The discrete communications model was then used to design a stochastic simulation code, which we use to benchmark and test a minimal approach that optimises communications whilst minimising risk, whilst using only minimal assumptions.
-Here, however, we focus in on the underlying basics of the ``to transmit ... or not to transmit?'' problem without the many addtional complications of details such as movement in space specific communications physics, or how to build optimal communications networks within the swarm.
+{Our contribution here is that we construct a mathematical multi-agent information model} that can be specialized to both continuum communications and discrete communications models.
+The discrete communications model is then used to design a stochastic simulation code, which we used to benchmark and test a minimal approach that optimises communications whilst minimising risk, whilst using only minimal assumptions. {In particular, we focus in on the underlying basics} of the ``to transmit ... or not to transmit?'' problem without the many additional complications of as movement in space, specific communications physics, or how to build optimal communications networks within the swarm. {As well as considering what properties of the model an agent might be permitted to use when taking action, we present some performance and risk metrics that help evaluate the performance-under-constraint scenario, and also propose a round-trip timing test that is based solely on data an agent is aware of, and which can be used to deprecate poor links.}

-In what follows we will first present our description, as sketched out above, in a continuum limit, where an agent might act to modify its transmission priorities on the basis of the \emph{rate} of information arrival from other agents.
+{In what follows we present our model and its concepts in Sec. \ref{S-geomfree}.
+This is followed by a continuum communication implementation in Sec. \ref{S-geomfree-continuum}, where an agent might act to modify its transmission priorities on the basis of the \emph{rate} of information arrival from other agents.
 This rate-equation description can be used to generate indicative steady-state answers, and allow some preliminary conclusions.
-Following that, we convert the messaging scheme from a rate-based one to a stochastic discrete-messaging one, and use a Monte-Carlo approach to produce a more sophisticated understanding of not only an idealised outcome, but the distribution of possible outcomes.
-In this stochastic model, the informational basis on which an agent might act is not a rate, but instead the timings (and time-delays) of messages from other agents.
+To assist with judgements about performance, we define some agent and swarm metrics in Sec. \ref{S-geomfree-metrics}.
+Then we describe our implementation of a discrete communications approach in Sec. \ref{S-geomfree-stochastic}, where we use a Monte-Carlo approach to produce a more sophisticated understanding of the distribution of possible outcomes.
+Here, the informational basis on which an agent might act is no longer a rate, but instead the timings (and time-delays) of messages from other agents, and so in Sec. \ref{S-estatic} we show and explain some results using this approach.
+After a discussion in Sec. \ref{S-discussion}, we conclude in Sec. \ref{S-conclusion}.}